Meet Mimi Cuttrell, the Stylist Behind Gigi Hadid’s Best Outfits

 She’s sharing how she got the gig and the story behind all those suits.

-While it’s fun to imagine the supermodel standing in front of her closet, worrying over what pieces to pair together for the red carpet, oftentimes, there are bigger forces at work.
-And by bigger forces, we mean Mimi Cuttrell, aka Gigi’s—and Kaia Gerber’s, and Sara Sampaio’s, and, most recently, Yolanda Hadid's—stylist.
-It’s the 25-year-old who is *truly* responsible for headlines like “You Need to See Gigi Hadid’s Pink Suit” or “Gigi Hadid Just Wore the Pants We All Want,” and while she typically prefers staying in the background, we’re bringing her to light (along with her dog, Mazie, at the Soho Grand Hotel), finding out how exactly she got this gig, and what styles we can expect to see on models soon.
+While it’s fun to imagine the supermodel standing in front of her closet, worrying over what pieces to pair together for the red carpet, oftentimes there are bigger forces at work.
+And by bigger forces, we mean Mimi Cuttrell, aka Gigi’s—and Ariana Grande’s, and Sara Sampaio’s—stylist.
+It’s the 26-year-old who is *truly* responsible for headlines like “You Need to See Gigi Hadid’s Pink Suit” or “Gigi Hadid Just Wore the Pants We All Want,” and while she typically prefers staying in the background, we’re bringing her to light (along with her dog, Mazie, at the Soho Grand Hotel), finding out how exactly she got this gig and what styles we can expect to see on models soon.

 She didn’t think about styling until she was in college: